mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 }
 ```

 Many different versions of the function differ in the number of input parameters.
 The above is the one with the maximum number of parameters.
 The function takes a list of functions that return a value of type `A`, `B`, `C`, `D`, `E`, `F`, `G`, `H`, `I`, and a function that takes all the previous values and returns a value of type `J`.
 The function returns the value of type `J`; if any error occurs, it raises the list of errors.
-So, remember: The maximum number of single input parameters is 9.
+So, remember: **The maximum number of single input parameters is 9**.
 If we need more, we must apply the function recursively multiple times.

-It's worth noting the use of the `unbox` function, an Arrow library function used to handle possible `null` values.
-The function is defined as the following:
+It's worth noting the use of the `unbox` function, an Arrow library internal function used to handle possible `null` values.
+The function is defined as follows:

 ```kotlin
 // Arrow Kt library